uowuo/abaddon/README.md

 * animations (true or false, default true) - use animated images where available (e.g. server icons, emojis, avatars). false means static images will be used
 * animated_guild_hover_only (true or false, default true) - only animate guild icons when the guild is being hovered over
 * owner_crown (true or false, default true) - show a crown next to the owner
-* gateway (string) - override url for Discord gateway. must be json format and use zlib stream compression
-* api_base (string) - override base url for Discord API

 #### style
 * linkcolor (string) - color to use for links in messages